kalsel1295/1PluginLeakBerrySmp/README.md

 # I will publish 1 plugin berry smp
-if my subscribe is 100000
+if my subscribers youtube is 100000

 # Coming Soon